 - Reconciliation and Updating of Exploration Data - Improved methods with real time operational data.

-- Estimation and Classification of Resources and Reserves - Practical methods for increasing confidence in resources and reserves.
+- Practical methods for increasing confidence in resources and reserves.

 - Yield Estimates - Optimisation of the coal quality testing process to improve estimates.